decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting my learning of SQL and PostgreSQL

+## 2024-11-23.
+Documentation

+Today I have read up to point "5.5.3.
+Unique Constraints" in the documentation.

 ## 2024-11-22.
 Database development

 Let's get back to database development.
 I'd like not to get too tired and too disorganized thinking about one thing.